plagache/ping/README.md

 each time a we received a response we print it;

 ##### ERROR

+we should read the man page of raw.

 getaddrinfo: Servname not supported for ai_socktype getaddrinfo take first the internet host and second the service